shimeyloo/Crypto-Tracker/README.md

 # Cryptocurrency Tracker

-Web application to keep track of your cyprtocurrency worth created with React JS.
+Web application that keeps track of your cyprtocurrency worth created with React JS.

 ## How to run: